Economics Scholarships and Aid

 2023 Recipient of Graduate STEM in Economics Award: Daniel Adubiri Gyimah

-Daniel Adubiri Gyimah completed his bachelor’s degree in economics and mathematics at the University of Cape Coast, Ghana and is currently pursuing his master’s degree in Applied Econometrics (STEM program) at EMU.
+Daniel Adubiri Gyimah completed his bachelor’s degree in economics and mathematics at the University of Cape Coast, Ghana and is currently pursuing his master’s degree in Applied Econometrics at EMU.
 Daniel is driven to use his skills and knowledge to make a positive impact in the world and is committed to lifelong learning and personal growth.
 In his free time, he enjoys reading books on economics, working with data for data analysis, playing soccer, and exploring new places.
-He is grateful to the entire Economics Department professors at Eastern Michigan University because they had a significant influence on both his academic performance and professional growth.
+He is grateful to the entire Economics Department faculty at Eastern Michigan University because they had a significant influence on both his academic performance and professional growth.

 Previous Recipients: